-409A valuations typically cost between $2,000 to $5,000+ depending on the complexity of the exercise and the company conducting the valuation.
+IRS tax code mandated 409A valuations typically cost between $2,000 to $5,000+ depending on the complexity of the exercise and the valuation provider.
 Startups that use cap table software companies spend over $3,000 annually, and many spend over $10,000.
 Kruze’s 409A pricing is typically superior - and our reports are usually delivered faster.

 Kruze charges $2,000 for a seed-funded company 409A valuation, $2,500 for a Series A, $3,000 for a Series B and $3,500 for a Series C. As a frame of reference, you’ll find that other firms charge $4,000+ for a Seed Stage 409A, and $5,000+ for a Series A 409As.
 Other companies sign you up for a monthly recurring charge that eventually can equal thousands of dollars a year in costs.

 Our valuation partners have the highest certifications and designations and perform over 150 409A valuations per month.
 They are former Big 4 valuation partners and investment bankers from top firms.
 No work is done offshore.
 Unlike many valuation companies, they are responsive to a company’s unique needs and will work to make sure that the valuation report takes into account each startup’s particular situation.